Nearby Attractions

 The Nature Conservancy - Molokai Preserves

-Kamakou Preserve: This is a 2,774 acre preserve containing native rainforest and shrublands.
-These remote forests are home to native forest birds plus several hundred species of plants, insects, and land snails found only in Hawai'i.
-Monthly guided hikes are available but are booked well in advance.
-A four-wheel drive vehicle is needed to reach the preserve.
+• Kamakou Preserve: This is a 2,774-acre preserve containing native rainforest and shrublands.
+These remote forests are home to native forest birds plus several hundred species of plants, insects, and land snails found only in Hawai’i.
+The Pepe’opae boardwalk protects the fragile forest floor and bog, which collects water – a precious resource for Molokai.

-Mo'omomi Preserve: Located on the northwest coast of Molokai, the windswept dunes shelter six globally imperiled plant species.
-Also, the endangered Hawaiian green sea turtle nests in the preserve.
-There are also important sites for Hawaiian prehistory, paleontology, and geology within the preserve boundary.
-Monthly guided hikes are available but usually must be booked far in advance.
+• Mo’omomi Preserve: Located on the northwest coast of Molokai, the windswept dunes shelter globally imperiled plant species.
+‘Ua’u kani, the wedge-tailed shearwater makes its burrow nests in the sea cliffs.
+The sandy shoreline offers a haven for Hawaiian green sea turtles to nest.
+There are also important and protected sites for Hawaiian prehistory, paleontology, and geology within the preserve boundary.

 Other National Parks in Hawai'i